 However, the recent clarification from the Ministry of Labour brings about a welcome change.
 Now, applicants need not wait for the physical residence permit to be in their hands before seeking employment.
 Instead, the receipt of application issued by the post office (ricevuta postale) serves as sufficient authorization to begin working as an employee or self-employed in Italy.

 This adjustment not only streamlines the process for family permit applicants but also benefits employers seeking to hire skilled individuals or family members shortly after their arrival in the country.
-By eliminating unnecessary delays, businesses can efficiently onboard new employees and capitalize on their contributions without undue waiting periods.
+By eliminating unnecessary delays, businesses can efficiently onboard new staff members, for example through employee self-service apps and capitalize on their contributions without undue waiting periods.

 The move reflects a progressive approach to immigration policy, recognizing the importance of facilitating the integration of newcomers into the workforce and society at large.
 It underscores Italy’s commitment to fostering a welcoming environment for immigrants and promoting their successful settlement and participation in the labor market.